siglens/siglens-docs/docs/spl-docs/time-modifiers.md

 ```spl
 ... | earliest=@w0 latest=now
 ```
 This query captures events from the very beginning of the week, starting at midnight on Sunday, all the way to the current time.
-For example, executing this search on a Wednesday at 3:00 P.M. would cover events over an approximate span of 87 hours.

-The equivalent time range for this query, if conducted at 3:00 P.M. on a Wednesday, extends from 00:00 A.M. on Sunday to 3:00 P.M. on Wednesday.

 #### Search the Current Business Week